emmajanedrews/base-template/_posts/2017-03-31-how-futurity-assessment-got-the-name.md

 We took that premise and designed it for companies.

-So, the company **Futurity Assessment is a process or tool that companies can use to benchmark themselves against what their future abilities look like.&nbsp;**We focus on four key areas:
+So, the company **Futurity Assessment is a process or tool that companies can use to benchmark themselves against what their future abilities look like.**We focus on four key areas:

 1. Employment branding - what's the value proposition the company has for its employees and how does it relate to retention?